chisness/gtodecisions/_posts/2024-05-10-huberman-pregnancy.md

 # toc_label: "TOC"
 # toc_sticky: true
 ---
-(Note that this is not expected value, but an important probability concept nonetheless.)

 Is there a fertility crisis?
 Bryan Caplan suggests to [have more kids](https://www.amazon.com/Selfish-Reasons-Have-More-Kids/dp/0465028616) and recently posted [The Fertile Formula](https://www.betonit.ai/p/how-much-would-this-raise-fertility), an idea to reduce federal taxes based on how many kids you have, getting to income tax-free for life after six kids.
 Great deal!

 <p align="center">